camunda-community-hub/camunda-community-hub-probot/CONTRIBUTING.md

 Hi there!
 We're thrilled that you'd like to contribute to this project.
 Your help is essential for keeping it great.

-Please note that this project is released with a [Contributor Code of Conduct][code-of-conduct].
+Please note that this project is released with a [Contributor Code of Conduct][CODE_OF_CONDUCT].
 By participating in this project you agree to abide by its terms.

 ## Issues and PRs